 - Rinse with warm water and pat dry.

 Here’s a prescription that’s easy to take.
 A dose of about 1-2 tablespoons of Manuka honey a day can treat mild digestive upsets, indigestion and bloating.
-Manuka brings its anti-inflammatory effects to your digestive system, and it contains a natural prebiotic, which improves digestive health by giving the gut’s good bacteria an assist.
+Manuka honey brings its anti-inflammatory benefits to your digestive system, and it contains a natural prebiotic, which improves digestive health by giving the gut’s good bacteria an assist.
 Manuka honey is even being researched as a treatment for stomach ulcers and irritable bowel syndrome (IBS).